chilcano/how-tos/resources/git_frequent_commands.md

 # create main in the local repo
 $ git branch -m master main

-# create branch in remote repo
-# make sure your current local HEAD branch is still "main" when executing next cmd
+# create branch in remote repo, make sure your current local HEAD branch is still "main" when executing next cmd
 $ git push -u origin main

 # remove the old master branch on the remote